 Before students can schedule placement examinations a Delaware County Community College application must be submitted.
 Students receive an admissions package shortly after applications are received that include important information about accessing the student communications portal delaGATE, and registering for placement tests.
 For questions about placement testing, contact Assessment Services at 610-359-5322.

-If you have indicated that you need instruction in English as a second language, you will be directed to take specific SLEP (Secondary Level English Proficiency) tests to accurately assess and determine the class placement that is most appropriate for you.
-To register for an ESL test contact Assessment Services at 610-359-5322.
+If you have indicated that you need instruction in English as a second language, an ESL placement test is recommended to accurately assess and determine the class placement that is most appropriate for you.
+To register for an ESL test, contact Assessment Services at 610-359-5322.

 SAT or ACT scores may be used for placement in math and/or English courses.
 Students should have their official scores sent to the Assessment Center at the College.
 The Colleges school code for the SAT is 2125 and for the ACT is 3542.
 Scores must be current within 5 years of the student starting classes.
 To waive the placement test, students must receive the following minimum scores: